 On Oct.
 7, 2023, Hamas invaded Israel, kidnapped 254 hostages, likely raped women and murdered 1,200 Israeli civilians — the largest massacre of Jews since the Holocaust.
 At Columbia, on the anniversary of this genocide, Jewish students wanted a day to mourn.
 They gathered, wrapped themselves in the Israeli flag and called a prayer in Hebrew for the victims.
 But masked “Free Palestine” advocates felt a need to protest this mourning of mass rape and murder and vastly outnumbered the Jews gathered.
 These protesters were not peacefully demonstrating for peace between Israel and Palestine.
 They were promoting the opposite, shouting that there will be no peace until Palestine is victorious.

 Davidai is seen as a radical for referring to these protestors as “pro-terror,” but Hamas is a designated Foreign Terrorist Organization by the United States Bureau of Counterterrorism.
 Protestors hold Hamas signs that read “glory to them.”
 Protestors shout “No peace” and “Globalize the Intifada.”
-They say this “speaks to liberation” and “to free Palestine from the apartheid regime and the military occupation.”
-For me it calls for freedom and for change.
+They say this “speaks to liberation” and “to free Palestine from the apartheid regime and the military occupation.
+For me, it calls for freedom and for change.”
 But to many Jews, this phrase is inextricable from the violence towards Israelis during the First and Second Intifadas.
 So the word “Intifada” feels as charged as if someone were to say “Holocaust.”
 A phrase that calls for aggressive resistance against Israel and those who support Israel around the globe.
 By the same token, “From the River to the Sea” is an implicit rallying cry for the ethnic cleansing of Israeli Jews from the Jordan River to the Mediterranean Sea.
 “There is only one solution” is a rejection of the co-existence of Israel and Palestine with shades of Hitler’s “final solution” to exterminate Jews from the face of the earth.
 As is “resistance by any means necessary.”

 By any means necessary.
 Think about that.
 If that is not condoning the “means” of rape, the “means” of murder, the “means” of mutilating, defiling bodies and using people as human shields.
 If that is not condoning terrorism, I don’t know what is.